Hussain0327/radiohead-lab/README.md

 ## Disclaimer

-For educational and exploratory purposes only.
-All music and lyrics remain the property of Radiohead and their respective rights holders.
+For educational and analytical purposes only.
+Album artwork shown under fair use for commentary.
+All music, lyrics, and artwork remain the property of Radiohead and their respective rights holders.